phazor/blog/_posts/2017-01-06-Developing-for-the-Netduino-on-OSX.md

   I also installed the STDFU drivers + tools (http://www.netduino.com/downloads/dfusedemo_3.0.3.zip) but I'm unsure whether this helped.

-  If you aren't able to get the Netduino to be recognised by the VM, try enabling all usb devices in the VirtualBox control panel.
+  Finally, if you aren't able to get the Netduino to be recognised by the VM, try enabling all usb devices in the VirtualBox control panel.